dazuma/toys/toys/docs/guide.md

 case, as we saw earlier, the root tool will respond by printing an error message that no subtool named `--recursive` exists.)

-Note that a single hyphen by itself `-` is not considered a flag and is treated as a positional argument.
+Note that a single hyphen by itself `-` is not considered a flag, nor does it disable flag parsing.
+It is treated as a normal positional argument.

 #### Standard Flags